Deadlineem/Multi-Stat/README.md

 Below that you will see

-    "berockIP = array("localhost");
+    berockIP = array("localhost");

-You can add or edit this accordingly, separating each host with a comma.
+You can add to or edit this accordingly, separating each host with a comma.

 Below that you will see

-    "javaIP = array("localhost");
+    javaIP = array("localhost");

-You can add or edit this accordingly, separating each host with a comma.
+You can add to or edit this accordingly, separating each host with a comma.

 After you are done setting it up, visit the page by typing